 A resolution passed at the first Ministerial Conference on Asian Economic Cooperation held by the United Nations Economic Commission for Asia and the Far East in 1963 set that vision on the way to becoming reality.

-The Philippines capital of Manila was chosen to host the new institution - the Asian Development Bank - which opened on 19 December 1966, with 31 members that came together to serve a predominantly agricultural region.
+The Philippines capital of Manila was chosen to host the new institution, which opened on 19 December 1966, with 31 members that came together to serve a predominantly agricultural region.
 Takeshi Watanabe was ADB's first President.

-For the rest of the 1960s, ADB focused much of its assistance on food production and rural development.
-Its operations included ADB's first technical assistance, loans, including a first on concessional terms in 1969, and bond issue in Germany.
+During the 1960s, ADB focused much of its assistance on food production and rural development.

-When the world suffered its first oil price shock, ADB shifted more of its assistance to support energy projects, especially those promoting the development of domestic energy sources in member countries.
+When the world suffered its first oil price shock, ADB increased its support for energy projects, especially those promoting the development of domestic energy sources in member countries.

-Cofinancing operations began to provide additional resources for ADB projects and programs.
-ADB first bond issue in Asia—worth $16.7 million and issued in Japan—took place in 1970.
+Cofinancing operations, in which ADB manages the funds of other organizations, began to provide additional resources for ADB projects and programs.
+ADB’s first bond issue in Asia—worth $16.7 million and issued in Japan—took place in 1970.

-A major landmark was the establishment in 1974 of the Asian Development Fund to provide concessional lending to ADB's poorest members.
+A major landmark was the establishment in 1974 of the Asian Development Fund to provide low-interest loans to ADB's poorest members.

-At the close of the decade, some Asian economies had improved considerably and graduated from ADB's regular assistance.
+By the end of the decade, some Asian economies had improved considerably and no longer needed ADB's assistance.

 In the wake of the second oil crisis, ADB continued its support to infrastructure development, particularly energy projects.
-ADB also increased its support to social infrastructure, including gender, microfinance, environmental, education, urban planning, and health issues.
+ADB also increased its support to social infrastructure, including projects involving microfinance, the environment, education, urban planning, health issues, and helping women and girls.

-In 1982, ADB opened its first field office - a Resident Mission in Bangladesh—to bring operations closer to their intended beneficiaries.
-Later in the decade, ADB approved a policy supporting collaboration with nongovernment organizations to address the basic needs of disadvantaged groups in its developing member countries.
+In 1982, ADB opened its first field office—in Bangladesh—to bring operations closer to the people in need.
+Later in the decade, ADB began working with nongovernment organizations to help disadvantaged groups.

 In 1995, ADB became the first multilateral organization to have a Board-approved governance policy to ensure that development assistance fully benefits the poor.
-Policies on the inspection function, involuntary resettlement, and indigenous peoples - designed to protect the rights of people affected by a project - were also approved.
+Policies on involuntary resettlement and indigenous peoples were also put in place.

-ADB's membership, meanwhile, continued to expand with the addition of several Central Asian countries following the end of the Cold War.
+ADB's membership continued to expand with the addition of several Central Asian countries following the end of the Cold War.

-In 1999, recognizing that development was still bypassing so many in the region, ADB adopted poverty reduction as its overarching goal.
+In 1999—recognizing that economic development was bypassing many people in the region—ADB adopted poverty reduction as its overarching goal.

-With the new century, a new focus on helping its developing members achieve the Millennium Development Goals and making development more effective was adopted within ADB.
+With the new century, ADB focused on helping its member countries achieve the Millennium Development Goals.

 ADB also had to respond to unprecedented natural disasters, committing more than $850 million for recovery in areas of India, Indonesia, Maldives, and Sri Lanka hit by the December 2004 Asian tsunami.
 In addition, a $1 billion line of assistance to help victims of the October 2005 earthquake in Pakistan was set up.

-In 2009, ADB's Board of Governors agreed to triple ADB's capital base from $55 billion to $165 billion, giving it much-needed resources to respond to the global economic crisis.
-The 200% increase is the largest in ADB's history, and the first since the 1994 100% capital increase.
+In 2009, ADB's Board of Governors agreed to triple ADB's capital base from $55 billion to $165 billion, giving it more resources to respond to the global economic crisis.